 Who leads the overall project and vision?

 Inclusion is great for collaboration but it can distract the team from the goal.
 It is important for your redesign that there is a nay-sayer that keeps the team on track and keeps the project and vision from becoming something else, a hybrid of everyone’s opinion.
 Just as a Quarterback in football.

 If there were no yard markings then the football players won’t know if they get another 4-downs or how far they have come on the field.
 Clearly defined milestones of progress and success will do the same for the team working on your redesign.
 It prevents constant to and fro later in the process that only results in delays and inconsistent outcomes.

-Football games typically last for 60 minutes, first half 30 minutes and four quarters of 15 minutes for the second half.
+Football games typically last for 60 minutes, divided in four quarters of 15 minutes.
 It helps decide the pace and play of the game.
 For somewhat same reasons timelines are important for your milestones too.
 After defining the milestones you’d also need to plan when you’re expecting them.
 Getting chunks of predefined deliverables in time helps set momentum for project completion.

 If you manage to find the right agency and all the cogs slide right into place, then you won’t have to worry about the overheads.

 A medium to large website redesign can cost around $10000 to $50000 depending on the customization and functionalities you require.
 Before throwing that kind of money on a redesign project you must ensure that you’re getting a handsome ROI out of the whole exercise.

 If you’re thinking that ‘Just doing it’ would fix all your issues then it’s nothing more than a shot in the dark.

 - Keep Navbar sticky and visible at all times

 - Avoid multiple CTAs on a single screen